rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Australia, US and New Zealand.
 Ankur's belief that governance is the most effective lever of change in India led him to move back to the country and co-found Samagra.
-He has been instrumental in driving Samagra's journey and growth both as an organisation and the impact it has been able to create
+He has been instrumental in driving Samagra's journey and growth, both as an organisation and the impact it has been able to create.
     image: /img/Ankur.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ankurbansal1/'
     name: Ankur Bansal
-    project: Co-founder
+    project: Co-Founder
   - bio: >-
       Rahul is Technology Expert at Samagra.
 He holds a Master's degree in Engineering from Georgia Tech.
 Previously, he worked as a Product Manager